 The Final Stop on our Wine and Tapas Tour in Barcelona

 After we finished our 4th glass of Spanish wine, we all

-stumbled gracefully glided back out to the street to head to our third and final location for the night: a bodega, a typical Barcelona wine shop.
+stumbled gracefully glided back out to the street to head to our third and final location on our food tour: a bodega, a typical Barcelona wine shop.

 Unlike the wine shops that we’re used to in the USA, Barcelona wine shops are both markets and places to gather and socialize, with tables in the back populated by chatting locals sipping glasses from opened bottles of Spanish wine purchased from the shelves lining the store.

 It was here in this very wine shop that our intrepid Barcelona food tour guide Fintan decided to quit his job and become a sommelier – over a glass of Spanish wine and a chat with the bartender, of course.
 (They’re besties.)

 Wine Tasting in a Barcelona Wine Bodega

 The front of the wine shop is dominated by wine barrels containing bargain-priced wine and Vermouth.
 The selection changes every day, as the barrels contain a mix of whatever was left at the very bottom of a barrel or bottle.

 It’s like the Barcelona wine version of 2 buck chuck, except with none of the fuss of bottling and labeling, which leaves the cost at roughly 2 cents a liter!

 You can purchase an unlabeled bottle of wine or vermouth straight from the barrel, which of course we did (you know it’s gotta be that good when it’s unlabeled).